Teriks/pake/docs/source/subprocess.rst

 :py:meth:`pake.TaskContext.call` can be used to run a program and direct all of its output (stdout and stderr) to the tasks IO queue.

+It will raise a :py:exc:`pake.SubprocessException` on non-zero return codes by default unless you specify **ignore_errors=True**.

+If you specify to ignore errors, it will return the processes return code.

+It can be used to test return codes like :py:meth:`pake.TaskContext.check_call`, but it is preferable to use the later method for that purpose since :py:meth:`pake.TaskContext.call` prints to the task IO queue by default.  (unless you specify **silent=True** and **print_cmd=False**).

+:py:meth:`pake.TaskContext.call` is designed primarily for handling large amounts of process output and reporting it back when an error occurs without crashing pake, which is accomplished by duplicating the process output to a temporary file on disk and later reading it back incrementally when needed.

 Examples: